 Birth control skin patches contain estrogen and progestin, similar to oral contraceptives.
 The patch is as effective as oral contraceptives, and may be preferred by some women because it does not require daily dosing.
 However, the failure rate of the patch is higher for obese women (eg, who weigh more than 198 pounds).

-Ortho Evra® is the only skin patch contraceptive available in the United States.
+Ortho Evra is the only skin patch contraceptive available in the United States.
 Effectiveness is similar to that of oral contraceptive pills.
-However, the patch appears to deliver a higher overall dose of estrogen than the pill.
-One study found that this was associated with an approximate doubling of the risk of blood clots while another study found no increase in risk.
+However, the patch may deliver a higher overall dose of estrogen than the pill.
+Some studies found that this was associated with an approximate doubling of the risk of blood clots while others found no increase in risk.
 Further study is needed to define this risk.